Size Criteria - Social Sector - How it will affect you

 How many rooms am I allowed?

 The decision on whether a house is larger than you require or not depends on the number of bedrooms the property has.
 The table below shows how the number of bedrooms required is worked out.
-The new rules allow one bedroom for:
+The rules allow one bedroom for:

 - a single person or a couple (married or unmarried)